 – If you don’t have any other work, it’s better than nothing and having your house go into foreclosure.

-– Unless you work for an appraisal management company, you won’t be able to get work from certain lenders.
-Citibank, for example.
+– Unless you work for an appraisal management company, you won’t be able to get work from many major lenders.

 – Some are very loyal to their appraisers, especially if they have worked for them when business was strong several years ago.

 Typically you don’t communicate with the lender who ordered the appraisal.
 That can be a plus or a minus.
 The plus side is no phone calls.
 The minus side is not being able to communicate about problems or ask any questions.

 Should you work for an AMC?

 It’s a business decision, depending on how busy you are, how likely you will be able to get new lender clients, whether or not you use associate appraisers, etc.